aeecleclair/Hyperion/README.md

 > [!IMPORTANT]
 > Using factories is the recommended way.
-> All others methods are legacy and kept here for historical reasons.
+> All others methods are legacy and kept here for historical reasons (excepted using Titan, which is the way users create their account in production).
 > Feel free to create other users other ways for learning purposes.

 Note that registration and activation are distinct steps when calling calls to the API, so for fun you may register one way and activate your account another way (if you create your user directly in database, this distinction is not relevant).